T4lith4/DreamCatcher/readMe.md

-# The follwoing technologies were utilized to build this app
+# The following technologies were utilized to build this app